 What is medical tourism?
 Definition and meaning

-Medical tourism refers to traveling to another country for medical treatment.
+Medical Tourism, also known as Medical Travel or Health Tourism, refers to traveling to another country for medical treatment.

 Many factors influence the decision to travel overseas for medical care.
-For some, it may be because of affordability.
-Other medical tourists may seek treatment abroad because a certain procedure or therapy is not available in their home country.
+For some, the decision is driven by affordability, while for others, it is the only way to receive specific treatments not available in their home country.

-The majority of medical tourists pay for their care at time of service.
-Private companies or medical concierge services are often used to find foreign health care facilities.
+The majority of medical tourists pay for their care at the time of service.
+Private companies or medical concierge services are often used to find foreign healthcare facilities.

 The main reasons patients go abroad for medical treatment